No Claim Bonus in Two Wheeler Insurance

 -

-No Claim Bonus is only associated with own-damage or comprehensive bike insurance policy.
-Hence, you cannot avail it if you own a 3rd party two-wheeler insurance only, irrespective of how many claim-free years you have.
+Ans: No Claim Bonus is only associated with own-damage or comprehensive bike insurance policy.
+Hence, you cannot avail it if you own a 3rd party two-wheeler insurance only, irrespective of how many claim-free years you have. -

-When is the NCB Terminated?
+Q. Q7.
+When is the NCB terminated?

 Either of these incidents will lead you to lose your NCB and turn the acquired NCB into ZERO.